-Karnataka PGCET 2020 Exam Dates
+Karnataka PGCET 2021 Exam Date

 |Important Events||Dates (Tentative)|

-|Release of Online Application Form||May 19, 2020|
+|Release of Online Application Form||Sep 16, 2021|

-|Last date to submit the application form||June 10, 2020|
+|Last date to submit the PGCET application form||Sep 21, 2021|

-|Admit Card issue date||July 1, 2020|
+|Admit Card issue date||Oct 7, 2021|

-|Answer Key release date||16th July 2020|
+|Answer Key release date||To be announced|

-PGCET Eligibility Criteria
+Karnataka PGCET 2021 Eligibility Criteria

 Course-wise eligibility criteria for PGCET exam is given in the table below: